-Increasing the uptake of Enhanced Efficiency Fertiliser
+Increasing the uptake of Enhanced Efficiency Fertilisers

 Enhanced Efficiency Fertilisers (EEF’s) are advanced fertilisers that can lead to more productive and sustainable farming practices by increasing the nutrient uptake and decreasing the nutrient loss of a particular crop.
 This in turn, means that growers can receive a greater yield, while applying less fertiliser and nutrients.